digitalpalidictionary/rus/src/features.md

 ![image](pics/features/frequency.png)

-[Click here](frequency.md) for more detailed information on this interesting feature.
+[Click here](frequency.md) for more detailed inf1formation on this interesting feature.

 ## English to Pāḷi Dictionary

-You can now access the English to Pāḷi dictionary simply by **clicking on any English word** in GoldenDict.
-That brings up a list of __exact__ matches.
+By **clicking on any English word** in GoldenDict, you can now access the English to Pāḷi dictionary, which brings up a list of __exact__ matches.

 ![english to pāḷi](pics/features/eng-to-pali.png)